Farama-Foundation/PettingZoo/README.md

 `env.close()`: Closes the rendering window.

 `env.step(actions)`: Makes calls to other parts of the API to take a Gym like step in the enviroment, returning the observation, reward, done state and info for the selected agent in the environment.
+Control shifts to next agent.

 ## Wrapper API